imbesky/ai-python/cs50/knowledge/Knowledge2.md

 - keep checking to see if we can use resolution to produce a new clause
   - if produce the empty clause, equivalent to `False`; arrived at a contradiction `KB ⊨ α`
   - if contradiction is not achieved and no more clauses can be inferred, there is no entailment

+## First-order logic

+- constant symbol: represent objects
+- predicated symbol: relations or functions that take an argument and return a true or false value

+### Universal quantification

+express an idea that is true for all the valuable

+- `∀`: for all
+- ∀x.
+Species(x, human) -> ¬Species(x, elephant)

+### Existential quantification

+some expression is going to be true for at least one value

+- `∃`
+- ∃x.
+House(x) ∧ BelongsTo(Minerva, x)